Cyber4All/terraform-cyber4all-catalog/modules/ecs-cluster/README.md

 ### <a name="input_log_group_name"></a> [log\_group\_name](#input\_log\_group\_name)

-Description: variables for managing scaling
+Description: The name of the CloudWatch log group to send logs to.

-Type: `any`
+Type: `string`

+Default: `null`

 ### <a name="input_max_size"></a> [max\_size](#input\_max\_size)